Skip to main content

 Reduce fatty foods

-Some people find that fatty foods are difficult to digest and can cause symptoms of diarrhoea; therefore, reducing fat in the diet may help:
+Some people find that fatty foods are difficult to digest and can cause symptoms of diarrhoea.
+Therefore, reducing fat in the diet may help:

-• Limit cakes, biscuits, chocolates and pastries.
+• Scale back on cakes, biscuits, chocolates and pastries.

 • Cut down on fatty meat products such as sausages, pies and pasties.